 Sleeping Positions

-The pre-existing knowledge suggests that certain sleeping positions, such as the left side with the upper leg forward, sitting upright, slightly reclined, or kneeling, may be beneficial for inducing labor by stretching the perineum, encouraging opening of the cervix, easing back pain, and opening up the pelvis.
+These positions can be beneficial for inducing labor by stretching the perineum, encouraging opening of the cervix, easing back pain, and opening up the pelvis.
+Let me break down a few favorites for you:

 Natural Methods